quandhle/outback/README.md

 ## Accomplishments
 - Created a full scale application with front-end and back-end integration
-- Store has persistent user login and shopping cart data
+- Utilized Redux and PHP for user authentization, persistent user login, and consistent shopping cart data
 - Technologies used:
    - React.js
    - Redux